bramp/js-sequence-diagrams/README.md

 * Automate the release process
 * Testing that checks the generated SVG is correct
 * Improve the hand drawn theme
+  * "Note left of Bob: " generates a small empty box.
+  * The font seems to have extra margin at the bottom.
+  * The wiggly lines don't always touch.

-* Dozens of other issues on https://github.com/bramp/js-sequence-diagrams/issues
+* Dozens of other issues on [https://github.com/bramp/js-sequence-diagrams/issues](https://github.com/bramp/js-sequence-diagrams/issues)

 Contributors
 ------------